briggsprashar/sports_metric_analysis/Project.md

 <br />

 3.2.4 In context of your literature review

 - Do differences make sense given sport demands?
+    - Yes.
+Moreover, gender based differences do exist.

 - How do values compare to published norms (if available)?
+    - After normalizing outliers, all values are within norms.

 - What might explain the differences or similarities?
+    - Values are similar as they are well documented, even when thresholds are inconsistent.
+Moreover, the 5 metrics are all basic human capability measures based in basic physics and are not composite derived metrics.
+Humans (especially college level athletes) can perform in sports only within a small range.
+So values and ranges found in Literature review and in the dataset are comparable and similar (within most used ranges).
+Outliers were handled by the script.
+Except in one case where Jump Height was 7+ meters, most other metrics did not have wild single outliers that stood out.

 ### 3.3 Dashboard Metric